calamina/net/README.md

 Simple startpage implementing DuckDuckGo bangs and a link list

-`theme` and `work` states are stored in the local storage so they persist between sessions and devices
+`theme` and `work` states are stored in the local storage so they persist between sessions

-`work` button adds an extra category and disables all links with the `nsfw` attribute
+`work` button adds an extra category and disables links with the `nsfw` attribute

 ![screen](/netstart.png?raw=true "netstart")